haileybirge95/Foreign_Aid_Analysis/README.md

 A second linear analysis explored the last hypothesis.
 The linear analysis resulted in a positive correlation between foreign aid contribution and population.
 ![Image 1](https://i.imgur.com/qVaWCeu.png)

+Overall, each hypothesis is supported by the analysis conducted on the data on developing countries in Africa.

 This analysis was based on two datasets:
 1. Nasdaq World Bank - WB_DATA_d950d0cd269a601150c0afd03b234ee2.csv
 2. Kaggle - us_foreign_aid_country